Rahasane Turlough

 The southern basin is the more impressive feature, with high rocky sides above an undulating base, strewn with boulders.
 There is a low hill on the south side of the main basin, and another on the northeast, near Shanbally Castle.

 Ecology

 It has been designated a Special Protection Area and a Special Area of Conservation.
-It is an important location for migrating birds, and wintering ground for the white-fronted goose.
+It is an important location for migrating birds, and wintering ground for the Greenland white-fronted goose.
 It is one of the few known breeding grounds in Ireland of the Eurasian wigeon.
 The garganey can be seen on occasion.
 It is a very good place to spot accidental visitors from America, such as the American wigeon, and from Europe, such as the black tern.

 The fairy shrimp Tanymastix stagnalis was first recorded in Ireland from the southern basin at Rahasane.
-It cannot occur in permanent waterbodies as it needs isolation from predators in order to grow to reproductive age.